-- To support cloud migration and strategy.
-ITDM respondents across the industry report that, on average, more than two fifths (41%) of their IT departments' time and resource is dedicated to cloud migration and strategy.
-Innovative analytical methods and tools will aid the process in doing so, with accuracy, and at speed. - To enhance delivery of real-time business insights.
-The majority (88%) of telco organizations report the valuable nature behind delivering real-time business insights through technologies such as AI which we're already seeing in terms of analytical tools and methods currently used.
+- To effectively collect, manage and analyze vast volumes of data across multiple sources and locations to make better and faster informed business decisions.
+Almost all (98%) senior decision maker (SDM) respondents across the industry report that their organization requires data in either real-time or at least near real-time in order to make business critical decisions. - To enhance delivery of real-time business insights.
+Surveyed telco organizations (84%) report the valuable nature behind delivering real-time business insights through technologies such as AI - which we're already seeing in terms of analytical tools and methods currently used.
 When considering the next generation of mobile connectivity for example, the need to process data quickly makes a lot of sense.
 With the move to new 5G networks and plans to evolve through digital transformation, telco organizations need accurate oversight of their data. - To support self-serve reporting analytics such as AI.
 Organizations' progression towards the monetization of data is reflected by their current abilities to support self-serve reporting analytics.
-More than four in ten (41%) ITDMs report that they have completely achieved providing all relevant business groups with access to centralized analytics tools and support suited for their own analysis and reporting needs.
+Two fifths (40%) of ITDMs report they have completely achieved providing all relevant business groups with access to centralized analytics tools and support suited for their own analysis and reporting needs.
+From their own perspective, more than three in ten (32%) surveyed SDMs report completely achieving this self-serve capability.